jatinpara/Job_Portal/README.md

 ## Conclusion
 **JobFinder** is a robust job board platform that bridges the gap between job seekers and employers.
 With features such as job search, filtering, job applications, and an employer dashboard, it provides a comprehensive solution for managing job listings and applications.
 It’s an ideal project for showcasing skills related to full-stack develpoment ,authentication, file handling, and RESTful APIs.

----

-Feel free to adjust the above template with your specific details, including any additional features, instructions, or modifications you have made.